Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 Note: Do not confuse firing forks with kiln forks, which are used in enameling.

-Pure Essential Lavender Oil or PasteMaker Metal Clay Paste Additive (Optional)
+Pure Essential Lavender Oil or PasteMaker Metal Clay Paste or Slip Additive (Optional)

 Creative Paperclay and/or Ceramic Fiber Kiln Shelf Paper (Optional)